Basin Metamorphosis in Coupled Phase Oscillators

 \textit{4.~Outlook.---} We have studied the basin metamorphosis of the twisted states in coupled phase oscillators.
 In the absence of a phase shift, each basin exhibits a simple octopus-shaped geometry, consisting of a head and tentacles \cite{zhang2021basins}.
 As a common phase shift $\alpha$ increases, our numerical results show that the basin boundaries develop fractal structure up to the limit $\alpha\to\frac{\pi}{2}$; approaching this limit, the basins appear riddled, and the dynamics becomes approximately volume-preserving.
 We have further investigated transient dynamics.
 The winding-number stabilization time scales as a power-law with system size, where the exponent grows with the phase shift.
 We have also examined the distribution of transient times and found that long transient times occur near the basin boundaries, whereas interior regions exhibit comparatively shorter transient times.

 In summary: (1) at $\alpha=0$, the system exhibits gradient dynamics.
 (2) For small $\alpha$, the system remains close to gradient dynamics.
-The basins are comparatively simple, and the transient times are short.
-(3) For intermediate $\alpha$, the basin boundaries become fractal, contributing to longer transients.
-(4) As $\alpha\to \frac{\pi}{2}$, the system approaches Hamiltonian dynamics, and the basin boundaries appear riddled.
-Trapping by soliton-like waves becomes the dominant mechanism responsible for prolonged transient times.
-(5) At $\alpha=\frac{\pi}{2}$, the system becomes Hamiltonian in which solitons and kinks exist in the continuum limit.

-These phenomenological observations raise open questions concerning the persistence of soliton-like waves under phase-shift variations, the geometry of their invariant manifolds, and their connection to fractal basin boundaries.
-These problems will be addressed elsewhere.
+The basins are relatively simple, with boundaries defined by the invariant manifolds of the index-1 saddle states, and exhibit short transient times.
+(3) For intermediate values of $\alpha$, fractal basin boundaries emerge, leading to longer transient times.
+(4) As $\alpha \to \frac{\pi}{2}$, the system approaches volume-preserving dynamics, and the basin boundaries become apparently riddled.
+In this regime, trapping by soliton-like waves becomes the dominant mechanism responsible for the prolonged transient times.
+(5) At $\alpha=\frac{\pi}{2}$, the system becomes Hamiltonian dynamics where solitons and kinks emerge in the continuum limit.
+These observations raise several open questions concerning the persistence of soliton-like waves under phase-shift variations, the geometry of their invariant manifolds, and the emergence of fractal basin boundaries, which we leave for future work.